 Media relations for PR departments in 2017

-However, the value of earned media coverage still remains strong, thereby paving the way for trustworthy news coverage in a bid to step up and seize the spotlight.
-While the current landscape may seem to be potentially confusing, but if you manage to navigate it, the potential rewards for your company still exists.
+That said, the value of earned media coverage remains strong, and it's time to step up and seize the spotlight.
+The current landscape is a potentially confusing place, but if you manage to navigate it, the potential rewards for your company are still there.

 Re-commit to best practices

-In an article on National Law Review on the difficulties that face PR in dealing with media outreach in the era of a fast and contentious news cycle , which has become the default 2017 environment, Knapp Marketing's Amy Knapp explains that it has been identified that with an endless stream of digitally generated chatter, it sometimes becomes a tedious task to produce actual stories and well-researched pieces.
+In an article for the National Law Review, Knapp Marketing's Amy Knapp explored the difficulties that face PR in dealing with media outreach in the era of a fast and contentious news cycle - which has become the default 2017 environment.
+The author explained that many sources are finding themselves less able to produce actual stories and well-researched pieces as there is an endless stream of digitally generated chatter and reaction to be digested.
 When major news coming from the U.S. government is delivered via tweet, performing the traditional story pitching process can seem pointless.

-In order to be able to tackle such situations, Knapp offers the rejoinder that PR professionals need to stand strong, even when the evidence seems to insist that spin and constant back and forth are more valuable than research, honesty, long-term relationships with press outlets or even the truth.
+Knapp offered the rejoinder that PR professionals must stand strong, even when the evidence seems to insist that spin and constant back and forth are more valuable than research, honesty, long-term relationships with press outlets or even the truth.
 While the short-term attention may go to loud voices, long-term bonds of trust come from consistent credibility.

 Researching and pitching

-An effective mechanism to deal with such temporary trends is to get the kind of credible, long-term coverage that builds real value, which may mean going beyond pitching to outlets.
-PR Daily suggests that instead, you can zero in on the interests and beat of a particular writer by following the work of a journalist, and then determine where to pitch.
-Matching the right topic with a credible author who has shown an interest in the subject is the suggested way to launch not only the story in question but also any follow-ups.
+Getting the kind of credible, long-term coverage that builds real value may mean going beyond pitching to outlets.
+Instead, you can zero in on the interests and beat of a particular writer.
+PR Daily pointed out that following the work of a journalist is the way to determine where to pitch.
+Matching the right topic with a credible author who has shown an interest in the subject is a way to launch not only the story in question but any follow-ups.

-While it appears to be fruitless to work so hard in delivering authentic information in today's era marked by blurred facts and high-speed news cycles, but the resulting stories can prove to be much stronger and more enduring than quick information blasts.
-Business 2 Community contributor Emily Sidley specified that for pitches to be relevant to journalists' regular readers, it pre-requisites your media research to discover what a news source's audience wants and remember that it's always a give and take bond.
-If you help writers sell their products, their stories, by making it appealing, it's a relationship that is free to develop.
+In an era of blurred facts and high-speed news cycles, it can seem fruitless to focus so hard on an individual - but the resulting stories can prove stronger and more enduring than quick information blasts.
+Business 2 Community contributor Emily Sidley specified that pitches should be relevant to journalists' regular readers.
+This means your media research should discover what a news source's audience wants.
+Remember that writers are also selling a product - their stories - and if you help them make it appealing, the relationship is free to develop.

 Old-school attitude in a fast-paced world

-The current media world is marked by fast news churn outs and is infected by fake and malicious stories.
-You may wonder whether applying a traditional level of scrutiny to writers and publications' histories to craft ideal pitches is a valuable approach to PR?
+Applying a traditional level of scrutiny to writers and publications' histories to craft ideal pitches is a valuable approach to PR - but is it viable in a world where news moves so quickly and is infected by fake and malicious stories?
 If your PR department commits to media intelligence, with tools and processes in place that can keep up with today's media landscape, this deliberate approach to media outreach is still possible.